-The college is taking steps to help the campus community avoid illness, including
+The college is taking steps to help the campus and community avoid illness, including

-- Moving to alternative instructional methods, mostly online and based in Moodle, from March 23 through the remainder of the Spring 2020 semester.
+- Employing alternative instructional methods, mostly online and based in Moodle.

 - The college has located hand sanitizer dispensers at strategic locations and housekeeping staff members are using antiviral cleaning agents and giving extra attention to high traffic areas.